 This isn’t fair to the claimant, and not because it deters frivolous lawsuits.
 If a person is severely injured in an accident, incurs large out-of-pocket medical expenses, misses work for a period of time and doesn’t have separate disability insurance, but recovers from those injuries in time, does that mean he or she should be stuck with no compensation for those damages?
 Most Americans can’t afford to miss weeks or months of work.
 Many can’t afford a sudden influx of medical bills, even if they personally only have to pay a few hundred dollars of a deductible and an additional 20 percent of the costs.
 Yet, because the victim has the good fortune to recover eventually, he or she should become the one financially responsible for all of the damages he or she suffered at the hands of someone else?
 There’s nothing fair about that.

 Without these limitations on lawsuits, a victim could take their cases to a courtroom and let a jury decide, after hearing all of the evidence, whether or not the person deserves any compensation.
-There’s little real downside to the old, pre-tort reform system of doing things.
-Filers of frivolous lawsuits still wouldn’t get money they don’t deserve, and frankly, they would have a hard time convincing any credible attorney to represent them.
+There’s a little real downside to the old, pre-tort reform system of doing things.
+Filers of frivolous lawsuits still wouldn’t get the money they don’t deserve, and frankly, they would have a hard time convincing any credible attorney to represent them.
 For legitimate victims whose damages are serious even if their injuries don’t meet arbitrary thresholds, the old system would provide them with the fair chance to get the compensation they deserve rather than denying them their constitutional rights.

 Caps on Damages Aren’t as Generous as You Might Think